GH2user/hass-crypto-icons/README.md

 ## <a name="installation"></a>Installation

-Hass-crypto-icons has been accepted into the [Home Assistant Community Store (HACS)](https://hacs.xyz).
+Hass-crypto-icons has not yet been accepted into the [Home Assistant Community Store (HACS)](https://hacs.xyz).
+Pleasae STAR this repository as it increases the chances it wil be added !

 ### HACS:
 Not Yet, please STAR this repository so it might get added to the default HACS repositories !